 However, when you move your hands slowly through Oobleck, it allows the solid cornstarch particles to move smoothly away, giving it a liquid-like texture.

 Related: If you think Oobleck is the only crazy experiment to do with kids, try making Bouncing Rubber Eggs.
 These eggs really bounce!

 How to Make Oobleck?

-Kids love making Oobleck.
+Kids, especially toddlers, love making and playing with Oobleck.
 So let’s dive into the interesting part of the activity – Making Oobleck!

 This non-Newtonian liquid can be made at home with just two ingredients making it an easy and inexpensive activity.